Saturna Island

 Our Relatives, the Islands

-The Southern Gulf Islands have a rich and dense Indigenous history, which means each of the five islands have been spoken to or about in one or more language long before English or written letters existed.
+The Southern Gulf Islands have a rich Indigenous history, which means each of the five islands have been spoken to or about in several languages long before English or written letters existed.

 Is where you’re standing right now on the list?